-Laboratory Well Iron Test - Why?
+Laboratory Well Water Problem Check Test - Why?

 Iron is a common well water problem that can cause both odors and taste to your water as well as cause possible corrosion to your pipes, and clog screens thus reducing water flow.
 A way to determine if you might have iron would be look at your toilet tank to see if there is a brownish slime growing on the sides of the tank.
 If you have a reddish, brownish or yellowish color to your water - this too may be an indication of iron.
 If your water smells musty or similar to sewage, this too may indicate Iron Bacteria.
 If you are experiencing any of these symptoms, you may want to perform an Iron Water Test.
 Iron in water can be ferrous based and bacteria based, so you would need to test for more than one contaminant to identifdy your specific problem.